iwasahighwayman/my-elusive-whale/README.md

 Sigh.

 However, I had purchased a spare lighting unit for the front yard.
 In our house, we have a saying: "_Pair and a spare_".
 So I went inside and opened another lighting unit package.
 I got the largest, scariest screwdriver I own, a hammer, and for good measure but thankfully unnecessary, the propane torch.
 I will not be defeated by cold weather!
-After creating a pilot hole, with the screwdriver and hammer, I successfully installed the front solar lights, coiling the LEDs artistically around the front bushes (it actually required two strings of lights to propose a nice display.)
+After creating a pilot hole with the screwdriver and hammer, I successfully installed the front solar lights, coiling the LEDs artistically around the front bushes (it actually required two strings of lights to propose a nice display.)

 That night I went to the window, and was shocked to discover that there was NO illumination!

 "_A-Ha_" I said: I bet the battery in the solar cell was not charged, and I installed the lighting mid-late day.

 Sure enough, the next evening we had lighting.

 A couple days later: "_Mommy, did the Grinch move out of that house over there?_", to-which she replied "_Yes, I believe he did._"